springernature/frontend-playbook/accessibility/common-remediations.md

 #### What's the problem?

 Programmatic focus is absent.
-You may have written an SPA that fails to handle focus management automatically, or you may have neglected to implement programmatic focus on a component that changes the user's context (e.g. a modal dialog).
+You may have written an SPA that fails to handle focus management automatically, or you may have neglected to implement programmatic focus on a component that changes the user's context (e.g. a modal dialog, a menu, or a custom page scrolling system).

 #### Who's affected by the problem?